DINESHKUMAR-05/Text-Summarization/README.md

 - Call the summary() function with the input file name and the number of sentences required as input.

 Example:
-            summary( "msft.txt", 2)
+            summary( "article.txt", 2)

-This will generate a summary of the file "msft.txt" consisting of the top 2 sentences.
+This will generate a summary of the file "article.txt" consisting of the top 2 sentences.